DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book_with_cites.md

 become easy?
 Which become hard?”
 Sketch a micro-rule that nudges the right default.

-Guardrail: Protocols aren’t a new Engine.
+Guardrail: Protocols aren’t a new Machine.
 Keep them minimal, testable, and revisable.
 If a protocol can’t adapt, it’s a policy in disguise.

 This chapter presents the constitutional foundation of the Networked